zenaro147/NeoGB-Printer/README.md

 ```

-If you are using a standard one, connect following the example scheme below (always based on your `config.h` file)
+If you are using a standard single color LED, connect following the example scheme below (always based on your `config.h` file)
 ```
 | LED | ESP32 |
 |-----|-------|